alux444/cpp/learncpp/idioms.md

 class inherits from a template base class, taking derived class as parameter. allows for static compile time polymorphism (no runtime cost). no virtual functions, high performance.

+- no dynamic dispatch (runtime polymorphism). base class is a template that depends on the derived class. cant do e.g `Animal->speak()`
+- more complex to read / debug
+- base class needs to know about derived class via template parameter (coupling)

 ```cpp
 #include <iostream>